greenbone/eulabeia/docs/error-handling.md

 in this case `eulabeia` will not return an error to the module user but rather

-1.	send a [info.Failure](/messages/info/info.go) response to that the client can resend a coorect cmd
+1.	send a [info.Failure](/messages/info/info.go) response to that the client can resend a correct cmd

 `eulabeia` does not handle unknown messages as error but is returning a [info.Failure](/messages/info/info.go) when the topic is correct and the message contains the eulabeia meta-data; otherwise this message will be ignored.